openpnp/openpnp/ReferencePushPullFeeder.md

 The Auto-Setup will set up all your locations automatically.
 If you already have other ReferencePushPullFeeders defined, this will also clone some setting over from them (more about that later).

 **Important Note**: the Auto-Setup is really only a first-step tool.
 Do not use it once the feeder is already set up, hand-tuned settings may be overwritten!
 To avoid mishaps, a warning message box will ask you to confirm.

+The **Normalize?** option will normalize the pick location(s) to nominal coordinates relative to the vision calibrated sprocket holes according to the EIA 481 standard.
+This means it does not matter how precisely you capture the Pick Location i.e. the center of the tape pocket in Auto-Setup (or manually).
+Your manual capture need only be within ±1mm of the true pick location.
+If you want to override the standard, switch **Normalize?** off.

+The **Snap to Axis?** option will align the vision calibrated sprocket hole locations to the nearest axis, i.e. either to X or Y (within ±10°).
+This means you are trusting the mechanical squareness of your machine, feeder mount and tape guide more than any relative rotation of the sprocket holes obtained from computer vision.

 ### Tape Settings

 ![Tape Settings](https://user-images.githubusercontent.com/9963310/94364897-00ffec80-00cd-11eb-8d18-91e98d523656.png)

 In the Tape Settings you can set the right **Part Pitch**.

-If your feeder's tape advancement is not the standard 4mm, you can set it in the **Feed Pitch**.
+The **Feed Pitch** is the mechanical tape transport per feeder actuation.
+If the Part Pitch is larger than that, OpenPnP will automatically actuate the feeder multiple times.
+If the Part Pitch is less than that, OpenPnP will automatically skip actuation and instead iterate between the pick locations.

-The **Rotation in Tape** setting must be interpreted relative to the tape's feed orientation, where 0° points away from the reel, along the tape.
+The **Rotation in Tape** setting must be interpreted relative to the tape's orientation, regardless of how the feeder/tape is oriented on the machine.
+Unfortunately, it seems there is no universal industry standard of how to interpret the orientation of the tape.
+Furthermore, your E-CAD library parts might have mixed orientation.
+So let's proceed pragmatically as follows:

+1. Look at the neutral upright orientation of the part/package as drawn inside your E-CAD library (orientation of pin 1/polarity/cathode etc.).
+This is 0° for the part.
+2. Look at the tape with the sprocket holes on top.
+The direction of unreeling goes to the right and this is our 0° tape direction.
+3. Determine how the part is rotated the tape, relative from its upright orientation (1).
+This is the **Rotation in Tape**.

+The **Multiplier** allows you to actuate the feeder multiple times to feed more parts per serving as a speed optimization.
+This may reduce the feed time per part because the actuator is already at the right place and engaged.